GiulioUmbrella/Insteon_2864-222/README.md

 ## Firmware Analysis
+We then wanted to get our hands on the firmware mounted on the camera.
-After some research, we found that: 1) the camera firmware is publicly released, though encrypted and 2) the Insteon camera is a rebrand of Foscam.
+After some research, we found that: 1) the camera firmware is publicly avilable, though encrypted and 2) the Insteon camera is a rebrand of Foscam.
 With these information in mind, we downloaded the firmware and successfully decrypted it with one of the known Foscam used passwords.
 After looking at the contained binary files, it became clear that the camera mounts an ARM architecture.
+Among these, we identified the binary named webService, as the binary handling the user-provide requests.

-Once opened with the IDA decompiler, we wanted to find the function parsing the URIs parameters.
+Once opened with the IDA decompiler, we proceeded in finding the function parsing the URIs parameters.

 To do this we looked for the known GET keywords we observed during the traffic sniffing phase.
-In particular, we looked for 'usr=root'.
-After finding it, we retrieved all the cross-references this string had.
+In particular, we looked for the keyword 'usr' as in 'usr=root', and after finding it, we retrieved all the functions refercing such string.

-After looking at each one of them, we found the one we were looking for, whose code is reported below.
+After looking at each one of these function, we found the one we were looking for, whose code is reported below.
 ```c
 signed int __fastcall get_value_key(const char *user_URI, const char *key_word, _BYTE *dst_buff)
 {